eyalroth/ScalaImplictsProposal/vs-scala2.md

 ### Local resolutions

 Resolution of conflicting implicit interpretations is possible via [lenses](lens.md#resolving-conflicts), while in Scala 2 it is not possible at all.

-### Generic type instances

-Generic implementations of type classes ("type instances") are possible in this proposal, while they are not possible in Scala 2.

-In Scala 2, type classes are modeled via `trait`s and `implicit object`s, and since `object`s cannot be generic (cannot have a type parameter), this capability is not possible.

-This capability bring new possible designs:

-- Induction of type class implementations based on implementations of nested types (see [induction](type-classes.md#induction-generic-type-instances)).
-- Modeling a branching hierarchy of type classes (see [the diamond problem](type-classes.md#the-diamond-problem)).
-- Auto generation of "reflective" type class implementations (see [derivation](type-classes.md#derivation)).

 ### Anonymous implicit parameters